 High quality model from Farmhand™.
 Fully improved model with new castings and heavy-duty hinge points.
 This is a higher quality tool with improved cutting efficiency.
 Quadrant-link mechanism for easiest cutting action.
 Cupped blades opening to 55mm.
 All stainless steel.
 Length 60cm o.a.
 Weight 2.4kg.
-Australian hardwood handles.
+Use this size dehorner for green horns only.

 The best value for money dehorners around.
 The James Scully Keystone model is suitable up to mature stock, with fully grown horns.
 Flat-shear V jaws give cleaner cuts with less force required.
 Eccentric gears on tapered spindle give greatest power at start of stroke, and fastest cut at the end.
 Blade opening to 90mm.
 Handles 70cm long.
 Length 115cm o.a.
 Weight 8kg.